rbms-bsc/DCRMR/_pages/Additional-notes/Modification-of-item.md

 >**Example:**
 ><CITE>Library copy: Leaf G1 has been misbound between leaves E4 and F1</CITE>

-<a name="9.41.35.3">9.41.35.3</a> Record other details of an item-specific binding if considered important.
+<a name="9.41.35.3">9.41.35.3</a> Record other details of an item-specific binding or container if considered important.
 Less detailed descriptions might include the color and nature of the covering material, a summary of any decoration present (e.g., “gold-tooled,” “blind-tooled”), and (if these can be determined) an approximate date and the name of the binder.

 >**Example:**
 ><CITE>Library copy: In a late seventeenth-century English gold-tooled red goatskin binding with the coat of arms of George III added later to the front board</CITE>